LastCallMedia/Kibana-Code-Deployer/README.md

 npm i @lastcall/kibana-code-deployer
 ```

-Once you have it installed, create a configuration file in your project root.
+Once you have it installed, create a configuration file in your project root (`kcd.json`).
 The config file will contain information about your Kibana installation, as well as a local directory that will be used to store exported objects.
 ```json
 # kcd.json
 {